 - 2 carrots (peeled and cut into large chunks)

 - 4 Tablespoons olive oil (extra virgin)

 - 1 teaspoon kosher salt

 - 1/4-1/2 cup beef broth

-Preheat your grill/smoker to 300 degrees.
-I used my pellet grill, but any grill that has indirect cooking abilities and the potential for you to add wood smoke will work.
-For this cook I used a mix of alder, cherry, and maple woods.
+- Preheat your grill/smoker to 300 degrees F. I used my pellet grill, but any grill that has indirect cooking abilities and the potential for you to add wood smoke will work.
+For this smoke I used a mix of alder, cherry, and maple woods.

-Roast on your grill for 2-3 hours, until everything is tender and starting to turn brown and crisp on the edges (I could have taken my pans off after 2 hours, but left them on for 3 to develop a darker color and more flavor).
+- Roast the veggies on your grill for 2-3 hours until everything is tender and starting to turn brown and crisp on the edges (I could have taken my pans off after 2 hours, but I left them on for 3 hours to develop a darker color and more flavor).